Ozempic Side Effects Caused Stomach Paralysis and Severe Abdominal Pain, Lawsuit Claims

 April 2025 Ozempic Lawsuits Update

-Shumpert’s complaint will be consolidated with hundreds of similar claims as part of a GLP-1 lawsuit multidistrict litigation centralized in the Eastern District of Pennsylvania under U.S. District Judge Karen Marston.
+Shumpert’s complaint will be consolidated with similar claims brought throughout the federal court system, as part of a GLP-1 lawsuit multidistrict litigation (MDL), which is centralized in the Eastern District of Pennsylvania under U.S. District Judge Karen Marston.

-However, first the judge has tasked the parties with addressing a number of “cross-cutting” issues, including whether claims are preempted by federal law, whether plaintiffs are required to present specific diagnostic testing evidence to substantiate their injuries, and whether there is sufficient general causation evidence linking Ozempic and the gastrointestinal injuries.
+However, before scheduling the first bellwether trials, the judge has tasked the parties with addressing a number of “cross-cutting” issues, including whether claims are preempted by federal law, whether plaintiffs are required to present specific diagnostic testing evidence to substantiate their injuries, and whether there is sufficient general causation evidence linking Ozempic and the gastrointestinal injuries.

 While the outcomes of these early test cases will not be binding on other claims, they will be closely watched and may help the parties negotiate GLP-1 settlements to resolve large numbers of lawsuits in the future.